 Section 7606 of the 2014 Farm Bill provided for the legal cultivation by states of “industrial hemp” without a permit from the federal DEA (“Hemp Pilot Programs”).
 The 2014 Farm Bill protected cultivators registered under a state’s hemp research pilot program, who cultivate cannabis containing no more than 0.3% of THC, and who meet the requirements imposed by their state department of agriculture.

-Lawyers for the hemp industry have argued that 2014 Farm Bill’s language is broad enough to include market research, including sales of hemp-based CBD products.
-(Other legal precedents make the legal status of hemp food products clear.)
+Lawyers for the hemp industry argued that 2014 Farm Bill’s language is broad enough to include market research, including sales of hemp-based CBD products.
 The federal Drug Enforcement Administration (DEA) had emphasized their view that CBD remains illegal under the Controlled Substances Act, leading to lawsuits by the hemp industry.
-There have also been a handful of police seizures of CBD products in some states.

 “The Agricultural Act provides that “[n]otwithstanding the Controlled Substances Act . . . or any other Federal law, an institution of higher education . . . or a State department of agriculture may grow or cultivate industrial hemp,” provided it is done “for purposes of research conducted under an agricultural pilot program or other agricultural or academic research” and those activities are licit under the relevant State’s laws.
 7 U.S.C. § 5940(a).
 The Agricultural Act contemplates potential conflict between the Controlled Substances Act and preempts it.”
 HEMP INDUSTRIES ASSOCIATION v.
 US DRUG ENFORCEMENT ADMINISTRATION, Court of Appeals, 9th Circuit 2018